-But frequent use of technology and isn’t a problem in itself.
+But frequent use of technology and social media isn’t a problem in itself.
 Despite reported claims, there’s currently little scientific evidence that digital detoxes have any benefits.
 In fact, giving up your devices completely could have its own unintended negative consequences.

 One of the reasons that digital detoxes seem good for us is the misconception that technology is inherently harmful.
 There are numerous studies that link excessive technology use with poorer sleep, increased depressive symptoms, and higher levels of anxiety.